codeforgirls-sa/architecture/README.md

 # architecture
-This repository is a reference for Future Developer program students, consist of demos and challenges source code discussed during the Software Engineering workshop.
+This repository is a reference for Future Programmer program students, consist of demos and challenges source code discussed during the Software Engineering workshop.

 - - - -